Covid-19 Information for Registration Programs.

 5. What is the sign-out procedure?

 Weekly classes: For all sessions your child will be individually signed back to you at the end of the session.
 Please remember to maintain social distancing waiting for your child.
 Camps programs: Your child will be placed into a group for the entire day.
-Please locate your child's group area at the camp.
-Children will be waiting for you in their group area when you arrive for pick up.
-Please wait in the designated area remembering to social distance and your child will be signed out to you.
-We also recommend wearing a face mask at this time.
+Please locate the lead coach waiting in the sign out area of camp.
+Children will remain within their camp groups, with their coach, until you have signed them out with the lead coach.
+The lead coach will then call out to the group coach, to send the child over and you may leave the camp.
+Please wait in the designated area remembering to social distance, while your child makes their way over to you.
+We also recommend wearing a face mask during the sign out period.
 On all programs we recommend that you leave immediately upon completion of the session.

 6. Can I watch the sessions?